rokucommunity/promises/README.md

     └─ manifest
     ```

+## Demos
+You can check out a few demos in the [demos/](./demos) folder to see some good examples of how to use this library in practice.

 ## Anatomy of the `Promise` node
 The heart of this library is the `Promise` SGNode type.
 Here's its contents: